 EU companies without a VAT number

 If you are selling a "dematerialised service" you have to charge VAT at the rate that is applicable in the client's country.
-For client's based in the UK you will have to charge 20%.
-On the invoice you will need to state that you have invoiced at the UK rate in accordance with EU regulations.
+On the invoice you will need to state that you have invoiced at the country rate in accordance with EU regulations.

 You may also be able to declare them through the MOSS portal on your company's account on the Impots website.
 You have to register for this separately from the main VAT declaration and you need to complete a quarterly return, by the 20th of the month following the end of the quarter whether or not you have had any sales that quarter.
 More details available in French on the Impots site.
 Please note that MOSS is only available if you are selling electronic goods or services with little human input at the time of sale eg software that has already been built and is not customised, e-books or music downloads etc.

 If you are unable to use MOSS you have to register for VAT in the country of the client and declare and pay the VAT there.